pylhc/pylhc.github.io/docs/procedures/ampdet.md

 # Amplitude Detuning Measurements

+!!! note ""
+    Please keep in mind the [general checks](general_checks.md) for measurements.

+??? info "The Procedure in Short"

+      Little bit about the purpose and concept.

 !!! warning "This is only an example procedure for demonstration purposes, to be written."

 ## Measurement